nickallegretti/na4nn/assignments/sprint-five/REFLECTION.md

-Google User Info Display Web App Project by Nick Allegretti
+Character Creator Web App Project by Nick Allegretti

 In the last sprint I looked at, and incorporated, the HybridAuth and OAuth open source projects.HybridAuth is a PHP library used as an abstract api between a developer's web app and multiple soical apis including Facebook, Twitter and Google.
 OAuth is an ss0 that gives servers authenticated access to their assets without having to share single logon credit.